-For network planning and information provision, we believe that NSPs should seek information from demand side proponents on an annual basis on potential non-network solutions to emerging network constraints in order to facilitate greater demand side participation.
-The intention is to provide an opportunity for demand side proponents to integrate non-network options into the planning process, outside of the formal consultation process associated with the annual planning review and regulatory test.
-This is intended to facilitate greater integration of DSP into planning processes as currently occurring in some jurisdictions, for example by TransGrid and EnergyAustralia who are actively seeking non-network solutions to specific identified network constraints.64
+For network planning and information provision, we had suggested that NSPs be required to seek information from demand side proponents on an annual basis on potential non-network solutions to emerging network constraints in order to facilitate greater demand side participation, outside of the existing APR consultations and requirements under the regulatory test.
+Having considered matters raised on this issue in submissions, we believe it appropriate to withdraw our earlier recommendation to place additional obligations on NSPs.
+Stakeholders have not identified any significant impediment to demand side proponents being able to present non-network options to NSPs.
+We expect that the integration of DSP into planning processes, as is currently occurring in some jurisdictions, for example by TransGrid and EnergyAustralia who are actively seeking non-network solutions to specific identified network constraints, is therefore likely to continue without further obligations being imposed.87